FC Barcelona

-Futbol Club Barcelona (/ca/), commonly known as FC Barcelona and colloquially as Barça (/ca/), is a professional football club based in Barcelona, Catalonia, Spain, that competes in La Liga, the top flight of Spanish football.
+Futbol Club Barcelona (/ca/), commonly known as FC Barcelona and colloquially as Barça (/ca/), is a professional football club based in Barcelona, Catalonia, Spain, that competes in La Liga, the top division of Spanish football.

-Founded in 1899 by a group of Swiss, Catalan, German, and English footballers led by Joan Gamper, the club has become a symbol of Catalan culture and Catalanism, hence the motto "Més que un club" ("More than a club").
+Founded in 1899 by a group of Swiss, Catalan, German, and English footballers led by Joan Gamper, the club has become a symbol of Catalan culture and Catalanism, hence the motto Més que un club ("More than a club").
 Unlike many other football clubs, the supporters own and operate Barcelona.
 It is the third-most valuable football club in the world, worth $5.6 billion, and the world's fourth richest football club in terms of revenue, with an annual turnover of €800.1 million.
-The official Barcelona anthem is the "Cant del Barça", written by Jaume Picas and Josep Maria Espinàs.
+The official Barcelona anthem is the "Cant del Barça", written by Jaume Picas i Guiu and Josep Maria Espinàs.
 Barcelona traditionally play in dark shades of blue and garnet stripes, hence nicknamed Blaugrana.

 Barcelona are one of the world's most decorated clubs.
-Domestically, Barcelona has won a record 80 trophies: 28 La Liga, 32 Copa del Rey, 2 Copa de la Liga, 15 Supercopa de España and 3 Copa Eva Duarte titles, as well as being the record holder for the latter four competitions.
+Domestically, Barcelona has won a record 82 trophies: 29 La Liga, 32 Copa del Rey, 2 Copa de la Liga, 16 Supercopa de España and 3 Copa Eva Duarte titles, as well as being the record holder for the latter four competitions.
 In international club football, Barça has won 22 European and worldwide titles: five UEFA Champions League titles, a record four UEFA Cup Winners' Cups, a record three Inter-Cities Fairs Cups, five UEFA Super Cups, a joint record two Latin Cups and three FIFA Club World Cups.
 Barcelona was ranked first in the International Federation of Football History & Statistics Club World Ranking for 1997, 2009, 2011, 2012 and 2015, and occupies the ninth position on the UEFA club rankings as of May 2023.
 The club has a long-standing rivalry with Real Madrid, and matches between the two teams are referred to as El Clásico.